 Dove, of course, isn't the only company that has taken criticism for selling products by using a woman-friendly message.
-Pantene's "Labels Against Women" ad saw similar blowback from consumers who saw it as manipulative.
-And Goldieblox, a toy company that says it sells "engineering toys for girls," likewise made some commentators wonder about the ethics of selling feminism.
+Pantene's "Labels Against Women" ad suffered similar blowback from consumers who saw it as manipulative.
+And Goldieblox, a toy company that says it sells "engineering toys for girls," likewise raised questions about the ethics of selling feminism.

 Once that point is reached, however, the question for Dove may soon be what sort of new "point of view" it wants to sell (alongside soap and lotion).